RAHULNAGRA/Analyzing-Amazon-Data-SQL-Project-P4/README.md

 8. Find products where the discounted price ends with a 9
 9. Display review contents that contains words like worst, waste, poor, or not good.
 10. List all products where the category includes "Accessories."

+## Technologies Used

+- SQL for data querying and analysis
+- Google Drive for dataset and video storage
+- GitHub for version control and collaboration

+## Installation

+To run the SQL queries locally, follow these steps:

+1. Download the dataset from the provided link.
+2. Import the dataset into your SQL database management system.
+3. Execute the SQL queries to perform the analysis.